wsydney76/extras/README.md

 ### Drafts Helpers

-Originates back to Craft3, where working with drafts was more intransparent than it is now.
+Originates from Craft3, where working with drafts was less transparent than today and the  requirements of projects in terms of collaboration were more important back then.
 But still useful.

 In sidebar: